-Find the most affordable Medicare plan for you using resources from Medicare and in your area, whether it is a Medicare Advantage Plan or a Medicare Supplement plan to help with Original Medicare costs.
-Your healthcare expenses, including premiums and other out-of-pocket costs, can vary depending on which type of plan you choose and how much you need to access your healthcare benefits.
+Find the most affordable Medicare plan for you using resources from Medicare and in your area, whether it is a Medicare Advantage Plan or a Medicare Supplement plan to help with Original Medicare (Part A and Part B) costs.
+Your health care expenses, including premiums and other out-of-pocket costs, can vary depending on which type of Medicare plan you choose and how much you need to access your healthcare benefits.
 Plan ahead and engage with your health.

-The first step is to understand the two main ways you can get your Medicare coverage.
+The first step is to understand the two main Medicare options, followed by if you need Medicare supplement insurance.

-You can choose Original Medicare or a Medicare Advantage Plan:
+You can choose Original Medicare or go with a Medicare Advantage Plan:

 |Original Medicare||Medicare Advantage Plans|

-There are plenty of resources to help you search for a Medicare plan available in your area.
-You can visit Medicare.gov to research your options, and you can visit with a licensed Medicare insurance agent or your local Area Agency on Aging.
+There are plenty of resources to help you search for a Medicare plan available in your zip code.
+You can visit Medicare.gov to research your options and find the right Medicare coverage, and you can visit with a licensed Medicare insurance agent or your local Area Agency on Aging.
 You should review your Medicare insurance plan each year to make sure you have the best, most affordable plan for you.

 Consider the fixed and variable out-of-pocket expenses you will be responsible for paying, depending on which Medicare plan you choose.

-You can compare these out-of-pocket costs as you research which Medicare plan is best for you.
+You can compare these out-of-pocket costs as you research which federal Medicare program is best for you.
 It is important to remember that any one of these costs, such as the monthly premium, doesn’t stand alone.
 Suppose you anticipate that you will access your benefits frequently.
-In that case, you may choose to purchase a Medigap plan to supplement Original Medicare so that Medigap will cover most of your out-of-pocket expenses.
-If you anticipate that you won’t access your benefits often, you may view a zero-premium Medicare Advantage Plan as the most affordable for you.
+In that case, you may choose to purchase a Medigap plan (also called a Medicare supplement) to cover most of your out-of-pocket expenses beyond what an Original Medicare plan covers.
+If you anticipate that you don’t have major health care needs, you may view a zero-premium Medicare Advantage Plan as the most affordable for you.

-You also should explore whether or not you qualify for financial assistance to help with Medicare costs.
+You also should explore whether or not you qualify for financial assistance to help with the cost of Medicare health plans.
 Click here for more information.